rogerkatona/portfolio/posts/mobymax.md

 ---

-## Brief
+## Project Brief
 It was an amazing opportunity to work with a cutting edge Edtech software company.
-As districts and schools around the country adopted our software we felt a real responsibility of providing a solution that truly helped kids catch up if they were falling behind in the classroom.
+As districts and schools around the country adopted our software we felt a real responsibility of providing a solution that truly helps kids catch up if they were falling behind in the classroom.

 ## Responsibilities
 - Design the administration user interface (UI) for districts, schools, and teachers.
 This application enabled administrators to evaluate a student's mastery of skills using adaptive assessments, and based on the results assign lessons based on state standards.